EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Hardware Experiments

-The outdoor experiments were designed to test the effectiveness and feasibility of the proposed local planners, show the benefits of avoiding OOD terrain, as well as the applicability of our methods on a legged robot.
 An overview of the outdoor setup is shown in Fig.~\ref{fig:spot_exp_setup_highlevel}.
 A Boston Dynamics Spot robot was fitted with a RealSense D455, an Ouster OS0 lidar, and an Nvidia Jetson AGX Orin with good power efficiency but less powerful computation than the computers used in previous experiments.
 The unicycle model~\eqref{eq:unicycle} was used for this experiment, and traction values were obtained by comparing the commanded velocities and Spot's built-in odometry.
 The environment model was built using a semantic octomap~\cite{asgharivaskasi2021active} that fused lidar points and segmented RGB images based on the 24 semantic categories in the RUGD dataset~\cite{RUGD2019IROS}.
 The traction model was trained based on 5 minutes of walking data with the proposed loss function~\eqref{eq:uce_uemd2_h} with the same weights used for the indoor experiment.
-The learned traction distributions are selectively visualized in Fig.~\ref{fig:spot_exp_setup_highlevel}a to highlight multimodality.
+The learned traction distributions are selectively visualized in Fig.~\ref{fig:spot_exp_setup_highlevel}a to highlight multi-modality.
 As shown in Fig.~\ref{fig:spot_exp_setup_highlevel}b, we chose 2 start-goal pairs for testing the planners and assessing the benefits of avoiding OOD terrain, respectively.
 All planners avoided the terrain with elevation greater than 1.4~m via auxiliary penalties, and the baseline assigned soft costs for the grass and bush semantic types with elevations less than 1.4~m.
 While the 1.4~m height threshold is much higher than the robot's step height, the selected test environments did not have short and rigid obstacles in order to analyze the planners' ability to handle tall vegetation.
 The robot maintained a semantic octomap with 0.2~m resolution by fusing semantic pointclouds generated from projecting semantic images to lidar pointcloud for accurate depth.
 Due to limited GPU resources shared by semantic classification, traction prediction, and motion planning, the planners could only reliably plan at 5~Hz with 8~s look-ahead and 800 control rollouts, and \cvarcost{} was only allowed 200 traction map samples.
 The maximum linear and angular velocities were 1~m/s and 90~degree/s.